noir-lang/noir/docs/docs/developers/tutorials/writing_token_contract.md

 We are importing the Option type, items from the `value_note` library to help manage private value storage, note utilities, context (for managing private and public execution contexts), `state_vars` for helping manage state, `types` for data manipulation and `oracle` for help passing data from the private to public execution context.
 We also import the `auth` [library](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/auth.nr) to handle token authorizations from [Account Contracts](../../learn/concepts/accounts/main).
 Check out the Account Contract with AuthWitness [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/noir-contracts/contracts/schnorr_single_key_account_contract/src/main.nr).

-[SafeU120](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/safe-math/src/safe_u120.nr) is a library to do safe math operations on unsigned integers that protects against overflows and underflows.

 For more detail on execution contexts, see [Contract Communication](../../learn/concepts/communication/main).